devansh054/devansh054/README.md

 🚀 Software Engineering Student @ University of Guelph | Backend & Full-Stack Developer | FinTech Enthusiast

-I build **real-time trading systems, REST APIs, and scalable full-stack applications**.
-Currently focused on **Java, Spring Boot, Docker, PostgreSQL, and Cloud**.
+I design and develop scalable **full-stack applications, real-time platforms, and secure APIs**— with a focus on building systems that perform under pressure.

 ---
 ## 🚀 What I'm Up To